GreyCat/javascript-book/en/01-basics/01-javascript-and-related-technologies/01-overview.md

 ## Alternative technologies

 Abilities of JavaScript in certain areas are limited.
 That's why alternative technologies are used.

 The point is: all of them play really well with JavaScript.
 Sometimes, a task can't be solved by JavaScript, but there are possibilities to use JavaScript + Java or JavaScript + Flash or drop in ActiveX.

 ### Java

 As you already know, JavaScript is not Java.
 In fact, they don't have much in common besides a name.
 Java is a different language that allows to write applets and embed them into HTML-page.

-<b>A Java applet is a program for a browser just like an executable file.</b> A programmer writes it in Java, then compiles and puts a link on it into HTML.
+<b>A Java applet is a program for a browser just like an executable file.</b> A programmer writes it in Java, then compiles it and puts a link to it into HTML.
 A browser then opens a page, finds the reference to an applet, downloads and executes it (if Java is enabled).

 An important difference between a Java applet and JavaScript is their abilities.

 <ul class="balance">
 <li class="plus">Java can do <i>everything</i>, just like an installed executable.
-For security, an unsafe action requires visitor's confirmation.</li>
+For security purposes, an unsafe action requires visitor's confirmation.</li>
 <li class="plus">Java development is easier: IDEs are cool.</li>
 <li class="minus">Java takes more time to load and is heavy to start running.</li>
 <li class="minus">Java needs to be installed and enabled.</li>